 The rain was coming down at us in the form of curtains and blustery showers, very much depending on whether there was a lull in the wind or whether it was gusting.
 The mood was not too enthusiastic but at least we managed to put on our raingear without getting drenched.
 So, finally, we left the Inn and headed for the bridge spanning the River Cluanie.
 From there we followed the road which leads to the pass between Glen Cluanie and Glen Loyne.
 The going was good on the tarmac and gravel surface and we continuously made progress reaching the flat beallach in due time.
 At the foot of the southeast ridge of Creag a’Mhaim we located the path leading up the hill without any problem.
 Soon we were climbing up the very good path gaining height quickly.
 The wind had picked up again and the rain was getting stronger.

 It was a rather squishy climb and the earth was slippery in places.
 Then, we reached the more exposed summit ridge of Creag a’Mhaim and were battered by wind and sleet.
 It was definitely not an outing for great views on an easy stroll – Sir, No, Sir.
 We touched the summit cairn of Munro No. 1 of our 2007 holiday and headed on to Druim Shionach over the broad ridge connecting the two hills.
 We battled on and got to the summit of the second Munro.
-In the relative lee of some banks of rock below the summit we paused for … [Read More]
+In the relative lee of some banks of rock below the summit we paused for a short while only to realize that … [Read More]